indahsh/West-Java-Communicable-Diseases/README.md

   The spread of disease can be used as a characteristic to categorize an area.
 Cluster analysis can be used to group objects into several clusters based on specific traits.
 </p>

+## OBJECTIVES
+The objectives to be achieved in this research are as follows the following.
+1. <p align="justify">Obtain the results of K-Medoids clustering in districts/cities in West Java based on infectious disease cases.</p>
+2. <p align="justify">Obtain the results of DBSCAN clustering in districts/cities in West Java based on infectious disease cases.</p>
+3. <p align="justify">Knowing the better method between K-Medoids and DBSCAN to group districts/cities in West Java based on infectious disease cases.</p>

 ## DATA AND METHOD
 ### Data
 <p align="justify">